kieferhax/Quality-Assurance-Engineering-Road-Map/1. Test Strategy and Planning/ISTQB Foundation Level Certification Exam Preparation - Section 2.md

 ## **Life Cycle Model Categories**

 Testing does not exist in isolation.
 Test activities are related to software development activities.
+Different development life cycle models, methodologies, need different approaches to testing.

-Different development life cycle models, methodologies, need differetn approaches to testing.
 There are many system development life cycle models, which fall into two main categories:

 **Sequential**